10 Best Things for Solo Travellers to Do on the Great Ocean Road

 Nothing brings people together like a good hike.
 Whether you do a short section or go all-in for the full 110km, you’ll cross paths with fellow adventurers who love a post-hike chat over a drink at the nearest pub.
 Bonus?
 The scenery, from towering cliffs to secluded beaches, is next level.

 Solo travel doesn’t have to mean non-stop adventure.
-The ‘sleepcation’ trend is all about slowing down, resting, and fully recharging.
-Book a cosy cabin or a beachside campsite, bring a book, and let the sound of the waves do the rest.
+The sleepcation trend is all about slowing down, resting, and fully recharging.
+Book a cosy cabin, riverside glamping or a beachside campsite, bring a book, and let the sound of the water do the rest.

 3. Learn to Surf at Apollo Bay or Torquay